bitmark-inc/docs/pages/explore-the-protocol-docs/blockchain-overview.md

 Other transactions have an identifier that is the SHA3-256 hash of the entire record (including all signatures).
-This shorter identifier of 256 bits is used both to save space in records and to easily distinguish transaction ids from asset ids.
+This shorter identifier of 256 bits is used both to save space in records and to easily distinguish transaction IDs from asset IDs.

 ### Asset Record